AGLS Board Terms of reference

 Board membership will be for a term of 24 months (or until such time as a new board member has been appointed to replace the existing board member), with new appointments to generally commence in March of each year.

-Board members cannot serve for more than two consecutive terms unless invited by the Secretary of AGD to do so.
+Board members cannot serve for more than 2 consecutive terms unless invited by the Secretary of AGD to do so.

 Resignations and vacancies